martinaalvera/Documentation/admin_documentation/encryption/luksctl_api.rst

 ``Cluster``
 ***********

-Current cluster configuration foresee NFS between front and worker nodes.
-If the Front End and/or the Worker Nodes are restarted, once the encrypted volume is opened and mount, the NFS has to be restarted.
+Current cluster configuration foresee a NFS between front and worker nodes.
+If the Front End and/or the Worker Nodes are restarted, once the encrypted volume is opened and mounted, the NFS has to be restarted.
 If the cluster support is enabled in the API configuration file, after LUKS volum mount, the API contacts each worker nodes, via API, and restart the NFS module.

 ``Front End configuration``